Docs Menu

 Serverless Continuous Backup

+Serverless instances are deprecated.
+You can't create new Serverless instances, but you can still configure their backup.
 Atlas takes incremental snapshots of the data in your Serverless instance every six hours and lets you restore the data from a selected point in time within the last 72 hours.
 Atlas also takes daily snapshots and retains these daily snapshots for 35 days.
-To learn more, see Serverless Instance Costs.
+To learn more, see Costs for Serverless Instances (Deprecated).

 Basic Backup